alpha01/rubysecurity.org/_posts/linux/2022-02-09-goodbye-centos-8-hello-rocky-linux.md

 }
 ```

 The beauty of binary compatible Linux distributions is that although updates are from new repackaged packages, when applied they work flawlessly.

 Ironically, over a decade ago I had to do similar migration from <a href="https://www.whiteboxlinux.org/" target="_blank">White Box Enterprise Linux</a> to CentOS 3.
 At the time, I simply had to update the repo URLs, refresh yum, and pull down the latest updates from the CentOS 3 repos.
 All of which  worked beautifully.

-### Resources:
+### Resources

 * <a href="https://github.com/rocky-linux/rocky-tools/tree/main/migrate2rocky" target="_blank">https://github.com/rocky-linux/rocky-tools/tree/main/migrate2rocky</a>
 * <a href="https://www.cyberciti.biz/howto/migrate-from-centos-8-to-rocky-linux-conversion/" target="_blank">https://www.cyberciti.biz/howto/migrate-from-centos-8-to-rocky-linux-conversion</a>